The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 23311 -- HD 32147}

-HIP 23311, or HD 32147, is a K3+V star located at 7.53 pc from the Sun.
-It is one of the dimmer stars in our sample, with a V magnitude of 6.21.
 HIP 23311 is a member of the HR 1614 moving group \citep{Eggen78, Eggen92}, namely an association of stars from the same stellar birth cloud, with similar galactic velocity, that was later disrupted by differential galactic rotation to form an elongated ``tube" \citep{Antipova2015}.
 While studying the chemical abundances for stars in HR 1614 group, \citet{Antipova2015} found that, unlike the other members that had [Fe/H] $\sim$ 0.2-0.3 dex, HIP 23311 was anomalous.
 Namely, the atmospheric parameters \lg and \teff were too low to be consistent with a dwarf star.
 Additionally, HIP 23311 had [Fe/H] = -0.14 dex while being enriched in Na, Mg, Al, and Si as compared to other members of the moving group.
 The authors concluded, in a separate study \citep{Antipova2016}, that the dwarf star exhibits solar-like activity in the form cool, dark, often large star spots.
 These star spots affected the equivalent widths of the spectral lines, which resulted in the anomalous and incorrect abundance measurements.
 The large star spots and corresponding high stellar activity, which can manifest in intense UV and X-ray radiation, could impose varying, perhaps unpredictable, physical conditions on an orbiting terrestrial planet \citep{Garraffo17}.